2025-2026 Gordon College Academic Catalog

 Financial Aid Warning

-A student who fails to meet the prescribed minimum requirements for satisfactory academic progress will be placed on Financial Aid Warning for the subsequent semester attended.
-During the semester the student is on warning, he or she is eligible for financial aid.
-At the end of the Financial Aid Warning semester, the student must meet satisfactory academic progress standards, or aid eligibility will be lost.
+A student who fails to meet the prescribed minimum requirements for satisfactory academic progress will be placed on Financial Aid Warning for the subsequent term attended.
+During the term, the student on Financial Aid Warning is eligible for financial aid.
+At the end of the Financial Aid Warning term, the student must meet satisfactory academic progress standards, otherwise, eligibility to receive aid will be lost for the following semester.

 Other situations may be considered if they are determined to have caused physical or psychological stress on the student.
 Each appeal is reviewed on a case-by-case basis.
 The appeal must be submitted in writing by the student to the Student Financial Services Office and include information about:

-- What has changed that will allow the student achieve the standards of satisfactory academic progress
+• What has changed that will allow the student to achieve the standards of satisfactory academic progress

-Financial Aid Probation.
-If the appeal is approved, the student will be placed on Financial Aid Probation.
-This provides the student with one additional semester of financial aid eligibility in which to regain compliance with satisfactory progress standards.
-Alternatively, an appeal may be conditionally approved with the requirement that the student have an academic plan in place.
+If the appeal is approved, the student will be notified and placed on Financial Aid Probation.
+This provides the student with one additional term of financial aid eligibility in which to regain compliance with satisfactory progress standards.
+Alternatively, an appeal may be conditionally approved, with the requirement that the student has an academic plan in place.
+If SAP is not met after the probationary semester, or the academic plan is not followed, the student loses eligibility for receiving aid.